The Leatt Six.Five Neck Brace is our flagship product.

 Currently Leatt Corp. is the global distributor of the Leatt-Brace®, a revolutionary neck protection system for all helmeted sports.

 Other patents and products are in development.
 Research and Development takes place in Cape Town, South Africa and production is based predominantly in China.

-Leatt has warehouses and a distribution office in California for the North American Market, New Zealand, and a world-wide network of distributors.
+Leatt has warehouses and a distribution office in California for the North American Market as well as a world-wide network of distributors.

 The Leatt story began in 2001 when Dr. Christopher Leatt witnessed the death of a fellow motorcycle rider the weekend after his son, Matthew, began riding.